 - Take NBME exams!
 They’re the single best indicator of actual exam performance.
 If you fail an NBME right before test day – don’t take the test yet!

-- Try to study with a partner or group for at least some portion of your day.
+- Try to study with a partner or a group for at least some portion of your day.
 Studying alone is boring, lonely, and it can be far more draining and unmotivating than bouncing ideas off of someone else.

 Got a Study Schedule you’d like to share?
-Email it to us so that we may share it with other students.
+Email it to us so that we may share it with other med students.